Arab League rebuffs Syria on monitors

 Non-Arab Turkey, once an ally of Assad, is also taking an increasingly tough attitude to Damascus.

-Turkish newspapers said on Saturday Ankara had contingency plans to create no-fly or buffer zones to protect civilians in neighboring Syria if the bloodshed worsens.
+Turkish newspapers said on Saturday Ankara had contingency plans to create no-fly or buffer zones to protect civilians in neighbouring Syria if the bloodshed worsens.

 "It's almost certain that Bashar al-Assad's regime is going down, all the assessments are made based on this assumption.
 Foreign Ministry sources say that the sooner the regime goes down, the better for Turkey," one Turkish paper reported.